nqzero/permit-reflect/README.md

 # Permit Reflection

-utilities for working with java 11 modules
+utilities for working with java 11 (and 12) modules
 * `Permit.setAccessible` enables access for a `Field` or `Method` without regard for modules
 * `Permit.godMode` opens all packages in all modules to all modules
 * `Permit.main` runs a specified class's main method in god mode.